 Prophoto GmbH develops and carries out online consumer surveys and collects data from photo and imaging markets – the latter together with GfK Retail and Technology GmbH.

 Photoindustrie-Verband is a co-organizer of photokina in Cologne, the no. 1 trade fair worldwide for photo and imaging products.
 As a flagship fair, photokina – World of Imaging – is an essential factor in market trends for member companies. photokina offers to exhibitors a unique platform for presenting and marketing their products and services.
 As a co-organizer of photokina, Photoindustrie-Verband is actively involved in the further development of the concept for the trade fair and its supporting programme.
 Together with Koelnmesse GmbH, the association holds press conferences in the major sales markets globally, as an extra measure ahead of photokina which takes place every two years in Cologne.

-With community initiatives – such as “the world’s largest photoglobe” at photokina 2010 – Photoindustrie-Verband complements the press and public relations work of photokina, enhancing the attractiveness of the trade fair and of the photo and imaging industry generally.
+With community initiatives – such as “the world’s largest photoglobe” – Photoindustrie-Verband complements the press and public relations work of photokina, enhancing the attractiveness of the trade fair and of the photo and imaging industry generally.